AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     You will keep this pattern in your Bingo Card Generator add-on as well.

-1. Next, you can start installing all of the Spectrum Web Components that will be used to build the UI of your Bingo Card Generator add-on.
+1. Next, you can start installing all of the Spectrum Web Components that will be used to build the UI of your add-on.
 These components are installed in a similar fashion to how the `<sp-theme>` component was added, with an `npm install` or `yarn add` command.

     ```bash
-    npm install "@spectrum-web-components/theme" "@spectrum-web-components/button" "@spectrum-web-components/button-group" "@spectrum-web-components/field-label" "@spectrum-web-components/menu" "@spectrum-web-components/picker" "@spectrum-web-components/slider" "@spectrum-web-components/swatch" "@spectrum-web-components/switch"
+    npm install "@spectrum-web-components/button@0.39.4" "@spectrum-web-components/button-group@0.39.4" "@spectrum-web-components/field-label@0.39.4" "@spectrum-web-components/menu@0.39.4" "@spectrum-web-components/picker@0.39.4" "@spectrum-web-components/slider@0.39.4" "@spectrum-web-components/swatch@0.39.4" "@spectrum-web-components/switch@0.39.4"
     ```

-    **TODO** Is this still an issue since the npm install will install v 0.40.3?
-If so - use the version in the install command (@0.39.4) recommend using the manual update **
+    **NOTE:** The above specifies the 0.39.4 version due to a current issue found with compatibility using the latest default (`0.40.3` as of this writing).
+Please note though, you must always ensure all of your Spectrum Web Components are installed with the same package version.

-    Alternatively, you could save time by copying and adding the set of components below into your `dependencies` block of your `package.json` file, and then run `npm install` to install them all at once:
+    Alternatively, you could also copy in the following block below to the `dependencies` block of your `package.json` file, and then run `npm install` to install them all at once:

     ```json
     "dependencies": {